 Seamless Roaming for Devices

-Seamless roaming makes it so that devices can jump from one access point to another without disconnecting or lagging.
-Without multiple APs, moving around far enough while using a single router often results in dead zones and dropped connections.
+Seamless roaming allows devices to move from one access point to another without disconnecting or experiencing delays.
+Without multiple access points, moving far enough away while using a single router often results in dead zones and dropped connections.

 The end result is about smooth transitions between APs, as long as APs are configured correctly and utilize 802.11k, 802.11v and 802.11r with the other technologies.
 So if you are on a video call, streaming or playing online, you can move freely without interruptions.
 That feature is important for people that wander around a big area often.